apache/fury-site/docs/guide/java_serialization_guide.md

 You can register class with API `Fury#register`.

-> Note that class registration order is important, serialization and deserialization peer, should have same registration order.
+> Note that class registration order is important, serialization and deserialization peer should have same registration order.

 ```java
 Fury fury=xxx;